 Similarly, my team and I have found that product development roadmaps are critical for successfully developing and launching hardware products.
 After dozens of product launches and product development roadmaps, we have gleaned 3 lessons critical to success, which we share with you here:

-Perform feasibility studies early to understand if your product is desirable and viable for the market.
-By leveraging rapid prototyping and simulation software you can minimize your time and costs.
+2. Perform feasibility studies early to understand if your product is desirable and viable for the market.
+By leveraging rapid prototyping and simulation software, you can minimize your time and costs.
 If you make changes on a few prototypes early, when it is quick and inexpensive, you can mitigate risks prior to shipping in volume.
-Once a product has shipped in scale, your time and costs for rework will be huge, and could potentially destroy your reputation and business.
+Once a product has shipped in scale, your time and costs for rework will be huge and could potentially destroy your reputation and business.

 Plan enough time for a realistic amount of pivoting and design iterations.
 We recommend at least 2 to 3 iterations for most new hardware products.
 If a product is complex or cost reduction is especially critical, you may need more.

 Recently, we worked with a company designing a consumer product.
-After the design had been “frozen,” someone lobbied for adding a small audio speaker.
-A good feature, but this seemingly simple change delayed product launch by a damaging 3 months.
+After the design was “frozen,” someone lobbied to add a small audio speaker.
+A good feature, but this seemingly simple change delayed the product launch by a damaging three months.
 A good product roadmap helps prevent this kind of mistake.